pango-lier/text-to-speech-crawl/README.md

 \*Note :

-- If you encounter a "bad request" or authentication error, you should create and obtain a token from Google Cloud Text-to-Speech.
+- If you encounter a "bad request" or authentication error, you should create and obtain a token from Google Cloud Text-to-Speech (Detaisl at below).

 ### 2. Convert Content to MP3